etav/etav.github.io-src/content/algorithms/Bayes_Theorem_Scratch.md

 ## Conclusion

 That's it!
 We've just demonstrated how to calculate Bayes' theorem from scratch.
-In our toy example we showed that if an individual gets a positive test result the probability this individual has HIV is 22.5% and 77.5% that they do not have HIV.
+In our illustrative example we showed that if an individual gets a positive test result the probability this individual has HIV is 22.5% and 77.5% that they do not have HIV.
 We can check the validity of our results by summing the probability of both cases:

 ```python